ArduPilot/ardupilot_wiki/common/source/docs/common-downloading-and-analyzing-data-logs-in-mission-planner.rst

 Steps to review a log downloaded from the internet, or your vehicle
 -------------------------------------------------------------------
-For DataFlash logs, with a .bin extension:
+For DataFlash logs, with a .bin or .log extension:

 #.
 Download the log file.
 Note the place on your computer to which it is downloaded.
-(For example, it might be C:\Downloads)
+(For example, it might be C:\\Downloads)
 #.
 Open Mission Planner
 #.
 Navigate to the “Flight Data” page (top left)
 #.
 Select the “Dataflash Logs” tab (mid-screen, left side)
 #.
 Select the “Review a Log” button.
 #.
 A standard Windows “select a file” box will let you go find the .bin file that you downloaded, at the place that you downloaded it.
-(Per the example above, it is in C:\Downloads) Choose that file.
+(Per the example above, it is in C:\\Downloads) Choose that file.
 #.
 After reading the log, a Manual Log Review window will be open, which allows you to plot data from the log for inspection. (see below)

 Reviewing the log data